 Anthony "Tony" Kirchmeier, Director of Off-Campus Life

-As the Director of Off-Campus Life, Tony serves as the as the first point of contact for students living off-campus.
+As the Director of Off-Campus Life, Tony serves as the as the first point of contact for students moving off-campus and living off-campus.
 In this role, Tony engages and helps off-campus students become more informed about the campus/community resources and information regarding being a member of both Northwestern University and the Evanston/Chicago communities.

 Tony holds a B.S degree in Business/Business Administration and an M.S. in Counseling: Student Development.
-Tony has Higher Education experience in Academic Advising, Crisis Response, Collegiate Athletics, Institutional Research & Evaluation, International Programs, Residence Life and Student Conduct.
+Tony has Higher Education experience in Academic Advising, Crisis Response, Collegiate Athletics, Course Instructor, Institutional Research & Evaluation, International Programs, Residence Life and Student Conduct.

 Meet Off-Campus Ambassadors

 Off-Campus Life is excited to introduce the new Off-Campus Ambassadors (OCA).
 OCAs are undergraduate student staff members who provide community building and more localized attention ("eyes and ears") to the issues and individuals in these Off-Campus communities.
 OCA's will plan, market, coordinate as well as facilitate events and programs focused on neighborhood relations, Evanston Landlord/Tenant Law, living/learning skills and approved social events for Off-Campus students.
 OCA's will help Off-Campus students stay connected with the NU Campus through programs, educational resources and events.